Chapter 5

 Advantages of a company

-You get some legal and financial protection if things go wrong – your accountant or a lawyer can give you the lowdown.
+You get some legal and financial protection if things go wrong – your accountant or lawyer can give you the lowdown.
 Companies also generally pay a lower tax rate.

 Disadvantages of a company